 Assets, Transportation and Environment clears snow and ice from public roads using a fleet of 30 gritters and is one of a few local authorities in Scotland that is on 24-hour standby during the winter months.

-The "core" period for 24hr continual monitoring runs from the end of October until end of March.
+The winter operating period runs from late October until late March each year.
 The council operates a priority system for the treatment of routes in Fife.
 For more information go to the Gritting - Routes page.

 Help combat the difficulties of winter weather by following some simple advice: